TimDaub/hetzner-cloud-deploy-server-action/README.md

     [console.hetzner.cloud](https://console.hetzner.cloud/), select your
     project, and create a new Read & Write API token ("Security" => "API Tokens").
-1. Add the Hetzner API token to your repositories secrets ("Settings" => "Secrets") as `HCLOUD_TOKEN`.
+1. In the "Security" tab in the Hetzner Cloud Console, you can check your ssh key's name.
-1. Also in the "Security" tab, you can check your ssh key's name.
+1. Add the Hetzner API token to your GitHub repositories secrets ("Settings" => "Secrets") as `HCLOUD_TOKEN`.
-1. To know which `server-images` and `server-types` are possible, check the [FAQ](#FAQ).
+1. To know which `server-images` and `server-types` Hetzner provides, check the [FAQ](#FAQ).

 ### Notes

 - `server-name` MUST NOT contain spaces.
-- In the post action, the server get deleted.
+- If you don't want the server to be deleted after the action's run, add `delete-server: false` as an input in your workflow

 ## FAQ